Archima20/Archima20/README.md

 📗 I’m currently learning Python.

 🔧 I’m looking to collaborate with an innovative & supportive team.
-Finger cross!

 🧑‍💻 I want to become a Data Scientist & am passionate about AI solutions for business challenges.